Drawing Planar Graphs with Few Geometric Primitives: Introduction

-Finally, in Section~\ref{sect:triangulations}, we study arc drawings of triangulations and general planar graphs.
+Finally, in sections~\ref{sect:triangulations} and~\ref{sect:grapharcs}, we study arc drawings of triangulations and general planar graphs.
 In particular, we prove that $(5n-11)/3$ arcs are sufficient to draw any triangulation with $n$ vertices.
-We highlight that this bound is significantly lower than the $2n - 2$ \emph{lower} bound known for segment drawings~\cite{dujmovic2007} and the so far best-known $2e/3 = 2n$ upper bound for circular arc drawings~\cite{schulz2015}.
+We highlight that this bound is significantly smaller than the $2n - 2$ \emph{lower} bound known for segment drawings~\cite{dujmovic2007} and the so far best-known $2e/3 = 2n$ upper bound for circular arc drawings~\cite{schulz2015}.
 A straightforward extension shows that $(14n - 3e - 29)/3$ arcs are sufficient for general planar graphs with $e$ edges.

 \paragraph{Preliminaries.} Given a triangulated planar graph~$G=(V,E)$ on~$n$ vertices, a \emph{canonical order} $\sigma=(v_1,\ldots,v_n)$ is an ordering of the vertices in~$V$ such that, for~$3\le k\le n$, (i)~the subgraph~$G_k$ of~$G$ induced by~$v_1,\ldots,v_k$ is biconnected, (ii)~the outer face of~$G_k$ consists of the edge~$(v_2,v_1)$ and a path~$C_k$, called \emph{contour}, that contains~$v_k$, and (iii)~the neighbors of~$v_k$ in~$G_{k-1}$ form a subpath of~$C_{k-1}$~\cite{dfpp-sssfe-STOC88,dpp-hdpgg-C90}.
-A canonical order can be constructed in reverse order by repeatedly removing a vertex without a chord from the outer face.
+A canonical order can be constructed in reverse order by repeatedly removing a vertex without an incident chord from the outer face.

 Most of our algorithms make ample use of \emph{Schnyder realizers}~\cite{schnyder1990}.
 Assume we selected a face as the outer face with vertices $v_1$, $v_2$ and $v_n$.
 We decompose the interior edges into three trees: $T_1$, $T_2$, and $T_n$ rooted at $v_1$, $v_2$, and $v_n$, respectively.
 The edges of the trees are oriented to their roots.
 For $k\in\{1,2,n\}$, we call each edge in~$T_k$ a \emph{$k$-edge} and the parent of a vertex in~$T_k$ its \emph{$k$-parent}.
 In the figures of this paper, we will draw 1-edges red, 2-edges blue, and $n$-edges green.
 The decomposition is a Schnyder realizer if at every interior vertex the edges are cyclically ordered as: outgoing 1-edge, incoming $n$-edges, outgoing 2-edge, incoming 1-edges, outgoing $n$-edge, incoming 2-edges.
 The trees of a Schnyder realizer are also called \emph{canonical ordering trees}, as each describes a canonical order on the vertices of~$G$ by a (counter-)clockwise pre-order traversal~\cite{fraysseix2001}.
 There is a unique \emph{minimal} realizer such that any interior cycle in the union of the three trees is oriented clockwise \cite{brehm2000}; this realizer can be computed in linear time \cite{brehm2000,schnyder1990}.
 The number of such cycles is denoted by $\Delta_0$ and is upper bounded by $\lfloor(n-1)/2\rfloor$~\cite{zhang2005}.
 Bonichon~et~al.~\cite{bonichon2002} prove that the total number of leaves in a minimal realizer is at most $2n-5-\Delta_0$.